Rebecca Scheja

 Ania Rebecca Scheja (born 26 January 1989) is a Swedish actress, disc jockey (DJ), singer, songwriter and record producer.

+Early life

 She is the daughter of Staffan and Marianne Scheja and sister of Leonard Scheja.
 As a student she attended the Adolf Fredrik's Music School in Stockholm.

+Career

 Scheja is in the DJ duet Rebecca & Fiona with Fiona Fitzpatrick since she met her at a party in 2007, and they have owned the club DET at Spy Bar in Stockholm since 2008.
 Together with Adrian Lux, they produced the song "Boy".

 Scheja and Fitzpatrick won a Grammis in 2011 and 2015.

+Personal life

+Together with Klas Beyer, Scheja has one child born 2025.